Middleton Grange

 Middleton Grange features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 91.2% of all households, including 63.6% couples with children, 14.2% couples without children, and 12.6% single parent families.
-Non-family households comprise the remaining 8.8%, with lone person households at 8.0% and group households making up 0.7%.
+Non-family households comprise the remaining 8.8%, with lone person households at 8.0% and group households making up 0.7% of the total.
 The median household size is 3.6 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households